-The Trust were proud to host 2 groups to the base recently:
+The Trust was delighted to host 2 groups to the base recently:

 Charles Upham Men’s Club

-Thank you the Charles Upham Men’s Club who visited the GCH base recently.
+Thank you to the Charles Upham Men’s Club who visited the GCH base recently.

 You can read an excerpt from their newsletter about their experience at the base below;